codrinaignat/99-Problems-in-Python/README.md

  38- Compare totient functions - to be solved ‼️

- 39- Generate a list of primes in a given range
+ 39- Generate a list of primes in a given range- to be solved ‼️

  40- Goldbach Conjecture